arnabk/jdk-build/README.md

 ## Start a container to get the generated build

-    docker run -it --rm -v c:/jdk-build:/jdk14u bash
+    docker run -it --rm -v c:/jdk-build:/jdk14u

-Once you start the container, you can get the build files from c:/jdk-build
+Once you start the container, it will run build process to generate JDK binaries and then run some unit test using jtreg.
+After the build finishes, it will store all files under c:/jdk-build